qmacro/qmacro.github.io/drafts/2024-12-10-tasc-notes--part-4.md

 I mentioned in passing this was like a [thunk][27], which is similar, in that it is a mechanism "primarily used to delay a calculation until its result is needed", the concept of which goes back to ALGOL 60.

+<a name="more-on-the-repl"></a>
 ## More on the REPL

-Daniel demonstrated the getter-powered lazy loading effect with the `cds` object, in that after requesting the `env` property, which is lazily defined in `@sap/cds/lib/index.js`[<sup>2</sup>](#footnotes) like this:
+Daniel demonstrated the getter-powered lazy loading effect with the `cds` object, by requesting the `env` property, which is lazily defined in `@sap/cds/lib/index.js`[<sup>2</sup>](#footnote-2) like this:

 ```javascript
 get env() { return super.env = require('./env/cds-env').for('cds',this.root) }
 ```

+This caused the inspected `cds` object to "grow" with the just-evaluated `env` property.

+### The .inspect command

-causes the inspected `cds` object to "grow" with the just-evaluated `env` property.
-Which is where the `cds repl`'s `.inspect` command comes in, as it allows you to limit the depth to which nested objects will be displayed.
+And at [31:32][104] this is where the `cds repl`'s `.inspect` command comes in, as it allows you to limit the depth to which nested objects will be displayed.
 Incidentally, if you take a look at the source code for the `.inspect` command, you'll see a strong FP influence with the use of [head and tail][28], the yin-yang pair of building blocks of [recursion and list machinery][29].
 And while you're looking at that source code (in `@sap/cds-dk/bin/repl.js`), note that the default inspect depth ... is also a [Schnapszahl][30]:

 ```javascript
 inspect.defaultOptions.depth = 11
 ```

+### The .run command

-Daniel then moved on to demonstrate the other additional command, `.run`, which uses `cds.test()` behind the scenes.
+A minute later at [32:32][105] Daniel then moved on to demonstrate the other additional command, `.run`, which uses `cds.test()` behind the scenes.
 It is "cap-monorepo-aware" in that one can reference services in subdirectories, like this:

 ```log
 .run cap/samples/bookshop